-Anica Butler is the deputy editor in the Globe’s news department.
-In addition to helping orchestrate the department’s news coverage, she edits stories about immigration and consumerism.
-Previously, she worked with the Globe Spotlight Team on the 2016 series on the state’s failed mental healthcare system, and edited the Globe’s criminal justice coverage, including the trials of James “Whitey” Bulger and Dzhokhar Tsarnaev, the convicted Boston Marathon bomber.
+Anica Butler is the editor of the Globe’s Ideas section.
+Previously, she was deputy editor in the Globe’s news department, where she helped orchestrate the department’s coverage and edited stories about immigration and consumerism, among other topics.
+She also worked with the Globe Spotlight Team on the 2016 series on the state’s failed mental healthcare system, and edited the Globe’s criminal justice coverage, including the trials of former Patriots player Aaron Hernandez, James “Whitey” Bulger, and Dzhokhar Tsarnaev, the convicted Boston Marathon bomber.

 Prior to coming to the Globe in 2011, Butler worked at the Baltimore Sun as the crime and courts editor, a multimedia editor, and before that, as a reporter.
 She has also been a reporter at the the Los Angeles Times and the Hartford Courant.
 Raised in Texas, she is a graduate of Florida A&M University in Tallahassee, Fla.
 Butler was a 2019 Nieman Fellow at Harvard.

 I’VE BEEN A nurse for almost 10 years, working mainly on a hospital’s cardiac floor.

 •The Massachusetts chapter of Postpartum Support International runs a helpline by phone (866-472-1897) and email

 Oklahoma will soon commute the sentences of more than 400 inmates convicted of low-level crimes.
 If a deep-red state can take criminal justice reform seriously, so can others.